.

 There are separate regulations called the Business Protection from Misleading Marketing Regulations 2008, which prohibit advertising that misleads traders about the price of goods or services.
 These Regulations are covered in more detail in 'Business-to-business marketing'.

-Guidance for Traders on Pricing Practices, produced by the Chartered Trading Standards Institute (CTSI), contains information for traders on good practice regarding giving information about prices, price promotions, reference prices, etc.
+The Chartered Trading Standards Institute (CTSI) produces Guidance for Traders on Pricing Practices, which contains information for traders on good practice regarding general information about prices, price promotions, reference prices, and so on.
+It applies to goods, services and digital content.

-WHAT DOES THE PRICE MARKING ORDER REQUIRE?
+PRICE MARKING ORDER REQUIREMENTS

 Where goods are offered for retail sale, the selling price and - where appropriate - the unit price (for example, 65p per 100 g) must be given to consumers in writing (including prices in catalogues, shops and online).
 Small shops that have a retail area of less than 280 m² do not need to display a unit price.